Preetamk97/CPP-Notes/37_Inheritance-Introduction.md

 # Single Inheritance in C++

-Single inheritance is a type of inheritance in which a derived class is inherited with only one base class.
+Single inheritance is a type of inheritance in which one derived class gets inherited from only one base class.
 For example, we have two classes “employee” and “programmer”.
 If the “programmer” class is inherited from the “employee” class which means that the “programmer” class can now implement the functionalities of the “employee” class.

 ![](Img_Files/chapter37/single-inheritance.png)

 # Multiple Inheritances in C++

- Multiple inheritances are a type of inheritance in which one derived class is inherited with more than one base class.
-For example, we have three classes “employee”, “assistant” and “programmer”.
-If the “programmer” class is inherited from the “employee” and “assistant” class which means that the “programmer” class can now implement the functionalities of the “employee” and “assistant” class.
+ Multiple inheritance is a type of inheritance in which one derived class inherits from more than one base classes.
+For example, we have three classes namely- “employee”, “assistant” and “programmer”.
+If the “programmer” class is inherited from both the “employee” and “assistant” classes - this means that the “programmer” class can now implement the functionalities of both the “employee” and “assistant” classes.

  ![](Img_Files/chapter37/multiple-inheritance.png)